ncpr1996/blogs_backup/clwg4xuo2001f09l2cajbddwt.md

             * **Trn1** instance with AWS Trainium chips are designed for high-performance deep learning training, offering up to 50% cost savings.

-                * AWS Trainium is the machine learning (ML) chip that AWS purpose built for deep learning (DL) training of 100B+ parameter models.
+                * AWS created the machine learning (ML) chip known as AWS Trainium specifically for deep learning (DL) training of models with more than 100 billion parameters.

             * **Inf2** instance powered by AWS Inferentia2 offering 3x compute, 4x memory, 4x throughput, and 10x lower latency than Inf1.

-                * AWS inferentia deliver high performance at the lowest cost in Amazon EC2 for your deep learning (DL) and generative AI inference applications.
+                * For deep learning (DL) and generative AI inference applications, AWS inferentia offer the best performance at the lowest cost on Amazon EC2.

             * **DL2q** instance powered by Qualcomm AI 100, cost-efficiently deploy and validate deep learning ( DL ) workloads.

 ### HPC Optimized

-* HPC instances are designed for optimal price performance on AWS.
+* On AWS, HPC instances are made to perform at the best possible cost.

-* Ideal for large, complex simulations and deep learning workloads.
+* Ideal for workloads involving deep learning and big, complex models.

-* Built to run high-performance computing (HPC) workloads at scale.
+* Designed to handle large-scale high-performance computing (HPC) workloads.

-* Equipped with high-performance processors for demanding applications.
+* High-performance CPUs installed for demanding use.

 * Below are the series that HPC Optimized instance have